renecartaya/Machine-Learning-basic-tools/README.md

 The current repository consist of a set of projects for basic Machine Learning applications including:

- 1) Regression set.
+ 1) Regression set
- 2) Classification set.
+ 2) Classification set
- 3) Clustering set.
+ 3) Clustering set
- 4) Sentiment Analysis set.
+ 4) Sentiment Analysis set
- 5) Recommender system set.
+ 5) Recommender system set
- 6) Natural Language Processing.
+ 6) Natural Language Processing
- 7) Artificial Neural Network.
+ 7) Artificial Neural Network

 Some of the datasets used in the examples here are borrowed from José Portilla from Pierian Data.